nickv2002/Imperial-Assault-Skirmish-Map-Project/ReadMe.md

 In addition to making high resolution maps, much care has gone into cleaning up these map images.
 The seams between tiles have been removed, but you’ll also find altered wording for clearer mission rules and some other subtle tweaks that we think improves the maps.

 ### Frequently Asked Questions
-* **What about the 4-Player maps?** These are a lower priority, but are planned for completeness.
 * **How can I create some other mix of printable maps?** [Groups for each wave and all the tournament rotations been pre-generated](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/tree/master/Combined_IA_Map_Sheets).
 Otherwise, the source code & files are all available as part of this GitHub project: download the project and edit the Python script to create a group you'd like to print.
 * **Who’s credited for making these maps?** *Jabba's Palace* and maps predating *Jabba’s Realm* were made by Ibsh.
-The few other were made by Nick with help from Ibsh’s original scans and tile-retouching from Stephan & EvadGonzo.
+The few other were made by Nick with help from Ibsh’s original scans and tile-retouching from Stephan, EvadGonzo, and Oslatir.
 * **I found an mistake in the maps.** Please double check with the rules and original map insert.
 After confirming, please [Create an Issue](https://github.com/nickv2002/Imperial-Assault-Skirmish-Map-Project/issues/new) on GitHub or let Nick know at the contact info below.
-* **How can I help** If you're good with image-editing, please get in touch.
-We need lots of help to get out the next wave's maps once they're released and there's lots to do to improve the quality of existing tile scans.
+* **How can I help** If you're good with image-editing, please get in touch before you create anything so we can share resources and avoid duplicating work accidentally.
+We'll need lots of help to get out the *Heart of the Empire* maps once they're released and there's lots to do to improve the quality of existing tile scans.

 ### Contact Info
 For questions about the maps or printing please create an issue ticket here or contact Nick ([FFG Forums](https://community.fantasyflightgames.com/profile/260007-nickv2002/), [Twitter](https://twitter.com/ianeworders), or nickv2002 on the [BoardWars Discord](http://discord.me/bweu)).
 For questions about the BoardWars Image Database please [contact Stephan](http://boardwars.eu/about/).